 Celebrate Urban Birds strives to co-create inclusive, equity-based citizen science projects that serve communities that have been historically excluded from birding and citizen science.
 We seek to improve quality of life and promote better science by including missing voices, perspectives, and experiences.

 Founded in 2007, Celebrate Urban Birds is a year-round project developed and launched by The Cornell Lab of Ornithology.
-Its primary purpose is to reach diverse urban audiences who do not already participate in science or scientific investigation.

 Another of our goals is to collect high-quality data from participants that will provide us with valuable knowledge of how different environments will influence the location of birds in urban areas.